-The agreements governing our Credit Facility and Senior Secured Notes require us to comply with certain financial and operational covenants.
+The agreement governing our Credit Facility requires us to comply with certain financial and operational covenants.
 These covenants include:

 - restrictions on the level of indebtedness that we are permitted to incur in relation to the value of our assets; - restrictions on our ability to incur liens; and - maintenance of a minimum level of stockholders' equity.